Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/matte/distance_key.rst

 =======

 Image
-   The image with an alpha channel adjusted for the keyed selection Matte
+   The image with an alpha channel adjusted for the keyed selection.
+Matte
    A black and white alpha mask of the key.